 Cornwall Life have a page on accessible Cornwall with some interesting links.

-For a guide to accessible beaches this link has some good information:
+For a guide to accessible beaches these links have some good information:

 Sand Chairs can be used in a range of outdoor environments including beaches.
 Sand chairs are available at over 12 beaches around Cornwall see: